hadley/adv-r/Functions.md

 f()
 ```

 This doesn't work because R relies on lexical scoping to find _everything_, even the `+` operator.
+It's never possible to make a function completely self-contained because you must always rely on functions defined in base R or other packages.

 You can use this same idea to do other things that are extremely ill-advised.
 For example, since all of the standard operators in R are functions, you can override them with your own alternatives.
 If you ever are feeling particularly evil, run the following code while your friend is away from their computer: